hackillinois-reversepitch/HackIllinois-2018/README.md

 -	Data transmission on a private, secure network
 -	Optimizing network resources in real-time, dynamically

+*Hint: Check [this file](Gigabit Application Maker.pdf) for some gigabit application ideas

 ## What are the Challenges?

 ### 1. Improved efficiency of City services with data visualization and analysis